Knossos: Legends

-Rhadamanthus was the mythological lawgiver of Crete.
+Knossos appears in other later legends and literature.
+Herodotus wrote that Minos, the legendary king of Knossos, established a thalassocracy (sea empire).
+Thucydides accepted the tradition and added that Minos cleared the sea of pirates, increased the flow of trade and colonised many Aegean islands.
+Other literature describes Rhadamanthus as the mythological lawgiver of Crete.
 Cleinias of Crete attributes to him the tradition of Cretan gymnasia and common meals in Book I of Plato's Laws, and describes the logic of the custom as enabling a constant state of war readiness.